ameentalahmeh/countries-api/README.md

  - **DB:** MongoDB.

 # Getting Started
-How to get the project up and running on your local machine.
+How to get the project up and run it on your local machine.

 _Please ensure you have this software **installed and running** on your local machine **before** you attempt to run this API._